-Because the new input data (survey biomass estimate, catch, length compositions) were similar to those used in 2008, the results of the model and the fit to the data are similar to those in 2008.
+Because the new input data (survey biomass estimate, catch, length compositions) and the model results were very similar to those used for the 2009 assessment, some of the model evaluation procedures (e.g. likelihood profiles) were not conducted in 2010.